Skip to main content

 Why am I hearing an echo?

-If you hear your own audio back as an echo, the issue is on your client’s end.
-If the situation is reversed, then the echo is coming from your end.
-If the echo is coming from your end, you can try the following steps to resolve the issue.
-If the echo is coming from your client's end, they can follow the steps below.
+If you hear your own audio back as an echo, the issue is on your client’s side.
+If the situation is reversed, then the issue is coming from your side.
+If the echo is coming from your side, try the following steps to resolve the issue.
+If the echo is coming from your client's side, they can follow the steps below.

 To eliminate an echo:

-• Some computers have an echo cancellation feature, but it could require a high CPU load.
+- Some computers have an echo canceling feature, but it could require a high CPU load.
 Closing other programs on your computer can help enable that feature.

 What about if I'm having connectivity problems?

 Connectivity is important for high-quality video and audio sessions.
-Follow these steps to make sure that you have a sufficiently fast, robust connection:
+To make sure that you have a sufficiently fast, robust connection:

 What should I do if my client is appearing with a crossed-out speaker icon over their image in Telehealth?